Civic Leaders Program

 - Participate in group service at multiple sites to gain experience in different non-profit areas

-- Engage in conversations with community leaders
+- Engage in conversations with community leaders and intentional engagement in diverse community settings

 - Develop your capacity as a community leader